This is a brief video of pyrolytic (destructive) distillation in plant alchemy work as taught by the adept Isaac Hollandus.

 This alternate method of working in the plant kingdom was initially brought to my attention by the New Zealand alchemist Rubaphilos.

-I created a local working group last year (dubbed CORE group) and we did this process so that everyone in the group could see the ‘white fume’ and ‘red fume’ for themselves, instead of just listening to me rant about it excitedly in discussions and classes.
-Though the segments were filmed last fall, workload as well as moving and reconfiguring my life (yet again) delayed me by a few months from getting this short video compiled.
+I created a local working group in 2014 (dubbed CORE group) and we did this process so that everyone in the group could see the ‘white fume’ and ‘red fume’ for themselves, instead of just listening to me rant about it excitedly in discussions and classes.
+Though the segments were filmed in the fall, workload as well as moving and reconfiguring my life (yet again) delayed me by a few months from getting this short video compiled.

 This was nearly an 18-hour process with setup and breakdown, and about 15 hours of process itself.
 The results seen at the end are what Hollandus called the White Fume and Red Fume.
 Raymond Lully called these same materials the White Wine and Red Wine, and yet other alchemists called them Mercury and Sulphur, or sometimes White Mercury and Red Mercury.
 When watching the process, you can see how Hollandus’ terms represent how the materials appear before condensing and how Lully’s terms point to what the materials look like after condensing, thus an example of how alchemists referred to the same things but by differing names based on how things appear during different parts of a process.